brcnitk/IPv6-Deployment-Workshop/IPSec/README.md

 ## Check Status of radvd on Gateway1 and Gateway2
--Start Gateway1 and Gateway2 Virtual Machines.
+- Start Gateway1 and Gateway2 Virtual Machines.
--Run this command to make sure radvd is active(running) and enabled:
+- Run this command to make sure radvd is active(running) and enabled:
 On Gateway1:

 systemctl status radvd